Make the Most out of #GivingTuesdayNow: A Nonprofit Guide

 3. Attend the #GivingTuesdayNow Webinar

-The webinar will outline a step-by-step framework to use when planning, launching, and carrying out a successful #GivingTuesdayNow campaign online, on a shoestring budget, in half the time.
+The webinar outlined a step-by-step framework to use when planning, launching, and carrying out a successful #GivingTuesdayNow campaign online, on a shoestring budget, in half the time.

 4. Create a Public Calendar Invite